 Managing Anxiety About Policy Changes

-Whether you are an adult with a long-standing autism diagnosis or a parent seeking a diagnosis for your child, the current policy landscape may raise concerns about safety, privacy, and long-term implications of having that diagnosis documented.
+With many unknowns, it’s common to feel worried about what policy shifts might mean for the future.
+Whether you are an adult with a long-standing diagnosis or a parent seeking answers for your child, concerns about safety, privacy, and long-term implications are understandable.

 Protect Your Mental Health